Tabintel/arcfly-blog/README.md

 # Next.js Blog Project with Arcjet and Fly.io

-This project is a Next.js blog application integrated with Arcjet for bot detection and rate limiting, Fly.io for hosting, and Prisma for database interactions.
+This project is a Next.js blog application integrated with Arcjet for bot detection and Fly.io.

 ## Usage